 Have you had a bankruptcy, foreclosure, or just a history of bad debt?
 If so, be careful because there are lots of unscrupulous lenders and other predatory companies that will try to take advantage of you.

 A prime example is the Horizon Gold card.
 If you currently have an account or you’re thinking about getting one, this review is a must-read.

 When you go to the homepage for Horizon card services, you are taken to a sales pitch for it.
-In big bold red font they tell you it’s possible to get:
+In big bold red font they tell you it’s possible to get the following: